etscrivner/dse/README.md

-# Personal Software Process Exercises
+# A Discipine for Software Engineering Exercises

-This directory contains the programs I created while completing the Personal Software Process (PSP) exercises.
+This directory contains the programs I created while completing "A Discipline for Software Engineering" by Watts Humphrey.
+This repository contains my Personal Software Process (PSP) exercises.
 In addition, it contains the data and designs collected and created when completing the exercises.
 The folders are organized as follows:

 * _bin_ - Contains the binary files for each exercise.
 * _fixtures_ - Contains any data files used to test the exercise programs.